johnridesabike/coronate/src/pairing-scoring/readme.md

-These files are coded specifically for use within the Chessahoochee app, but with an assumption that other tournament apps would be interested in using them in the future.
-They're purposely less integrated into the rest of the codebase.
+This module is written for use within Chessahoochee, but with the assumption that other Swiss chess tournament apps may be interested in using its functions.

-The code here is still dependent on other functions within this project, however.
-I need to work on making them fully resuable for third parties.
-In particular, it's highly dependent on my chosen structure for the data (see in `../data-types/`).
-Less opinionated code would probably be better.
+Once it becomes stable, I may be interested in separating it into its own module with a more permissive license like ISC.

-It also probably needs to be cleaned up a lot.
+Feel free to use the code here for your own app, but be warned that it's **not stable** and I probably can't provide much support.